lmagyar/homeassistant-addon-samba-interface/samba/DOCS.md

 Defaults to `false`.

 ### Option: `log_level`

-Optionally enable Samba debug messages in the add-on's log.
-Turn it on only in case you are troubleshooting, because Samba's daemon is quite chatty.

 The `log_level` option controls the level of log output by the addon and can be changed to be more or less verbose, which might be useful when you are